vemunderoe/todo-backend-go/README.md

 3. Set up the PostgreSQL database:

    - Create a new database for the project
-   - Update the database connection string in the configuration file (if applicable)
+   - Update the database connection string in the `.env` file (create one if it doesn't exist)

 4. Run database migrations: